MrTigerST/envbridge/README.md

 # envbridge

-**envbridge** is a tool to securely and automatically generate `.env` files from an `envbridge.json` file, allowing you to share the .env by keeping certain information private to you only, and making other information public, at your discretion.
+**envbridge** is a tool to securely and automatically generate `.env` files from an `envinfo.json` file, allowing you to share the .env by keeping certain information private to you only, and making other information public, at your discretion.
 With integrity verification, it ensures the accuracy and safety of your environment variables by preventing errors.

 ## Use

 To use the tools, use the following commands:

-### To build a `.env` from a `envbridge.json`
+### To build a `.env` from a `envinfo.json`
 ```bash
 npx envbridge build
 ```

-### To build a `envbridge.json` from a `.env`
+### To build a `envinfo.json` from a `.env`
 ```bash
 npx envbridge create
 ```

-### To check the integrity of the `.env` file against the data in `envfile.json`
+### To check the integrity of the `.env` file against the data in `envinfo.json`
 ```bash
 npx envbridge integrity
 ```
-## Structure of `envbridge.json`
+## Structure of `envinfo.json`

-The `envbridge.json` file contains the following information to generate an `.env` file:
+The `envinfo.json` file contains the following information to generate an `.env` file:

 - `name`: The name of the env attribute.
 - `description`: The description of the env attribute.
 - `defaultValue`: The default value that the attribute must share (e.g. a token that all developers in a project must have).
 ## Examples

 Suppose you want to share a template of your `.env`, but without sharing the values ​​of certain env attributes.
-You could make an `envbridge.json` structure like this:
+You could make an `envinfo.json` structure like this:

-### To check the integrity of the `.env` file against the data in `envfile.json`
 ```json
   {
     "dataenv": [